 The reason so few states have this requirement today is that it’s quite antiquated.
 Many years ago, newspapers were the only reliable source of information regarding new businesses in any jurisdiction, so it made sense to require that new companies advertise proof of their formations.
 Most states have gotten rid of this requirement over the years, but in Nebraska, the publication requirement persists.

 What Happens if I Don’t Complete the Publication Requirement?

 Oddly enough, the penalties for failing to complete the publication requirement are quite vague.
 The Nebraska Secretary of State does not typically enforce the publication requirement, but the Nebraska Statutes indicate that the LLC’s business transactions are invalid unless they have completed the publication requirement.

 This means that your company could lose its corporate veil, which would shift liability from the business entity itself to its owners.
 In addition, the business may not be able to acquire a certificate of good standing, which could hinder your ability to transact business with new partners or vendors.

 While it may not be immediately obvious how the state will penalize your LLC if they find out that you have not complied with this step, it’s certainly not worth the risk to skip it.

 Can I Hire a Service to Handle My Publication Requirement?

 While there are a lot of good LLC formation services, there aren’t very many online business service providers that offer Nebraska publication service at all.
-We typically recommend BizFilings for publication service, but in a bizarre turn of events, we discovered that Nebraska is the one and only state BizFilings does not offer this service in.
+We typically recommend ZenBusiness or BizFilings for publication service, but neither company offers publication assistance in this state.